Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 - Lilac tricolour

 Merle is a pedestrian stopper.
 Many owners walking their spotty beauties receive attention from strangers.
-Not only is this coat stunning, it's also more rare.
+Not only is this coat stunning, but it's also rare.

 A merle dog doesn't have a solid saddle.
 Instead, the animal's body is white and covered in lines and splotches.
 What makes this coat so mesmerizing is the soft colours.
-All markings, as well as the dog's overall body colour are muted.
+All markings, as well as the dog's overall body colour, are muted.
 Black dogs appear grey or blue.
 A red collie has its own pale version.
-To top it off, these dogs often gaze at admirers with eyes so blue, they'll make a Husky jealous.
+To top it off, these dogs often gaze at admirers with eyes so blue that they'll make a Husky jealous.

 A Striking Coat Colour